 The bill S. 366 aims to amend various sections of the South Carolina Code of Laws concerning homeowners' associations (HOAs) and the rights of homeowners.
-Key provisions include allowing homeowners to display additional flags, such as the U.S. flag and state flag, regardless of any restrictive covenants or HOA rules.
-It also mandates that HOAs disclose any payments made to their officers and requires transparency regarding contracts entered into by the association.
-Furthermore, the bill introduces a new section that limits HOAs from restricting homeowners' freedom of speech and prohibits them from foreclosing on a homeowner's primary residence for unpaid dues.
+Key provisions include allowing homeowners to display up to two specific flags, including the U.S. flag and state flag, regardless of any restrictive covenants or HOA rules.
+Additionally, the bill mandates that homeowners associations disclose any payments made to their officers and requires transparency regarding contracts entered into by the association.
+It also introduces a new section that limits HOAs from restricting homeowners' freedom of speech without a compelling interest.

 Statutes affected: 02/20/2025: 27-1-60, 27-30-150, 27-30-180, 15-41-30, 27-30-130